zumasys/docs/site/jbase/connectivity/jrcs/jrcs-client-api-reference/README.md

 The behaviour of JDynArray in jRCS and the jRCS client is not guaranteed to be the same as the behaviour of strings in BASIC.

-Here is the Javadoc header for the 3-parameter **Locate** function:
+Here is the jRCS Javadoc header for the 3-parameter **Locate** function:

 ```java
 /**